Portfolio: Innovations in Journalism.

 I got to live that dream.

 Those innovations also helped save lives.
 I’m especially proud of our Tornado Education work.
-Alongside WGNTV's Chief Meteorologist, Tom Skilling, one of television’s true greats, I led a team to create an online tornado and severe weather center to teach citizens how to avoid deadly storms.
+Alongside WGN-TV's Chief Meteorologist, Tom Skilling, one of television’s true greats, I led a team to create an online tornado and severe weather center to teach citizens how to avoid deadly storms.
 Our work was also nominated for an Emmy award.